bio-hpc/metascreener/README.md

  ```
 ./MetaScreener/extra_metascreener/results/ESSENCE-Dock.sh -f <docking_dir1> <docking_dir2> ... -p <proteinFile> -out <output_dir>
  ```
 There are many more options (like running using slurm, configuring the amount of cores to run on, ...).
-For more information you can also always use the help command (`./MetaScreener/extra_metascreener/results/ESSENCE-Dock.sh`) or feel free to open a GitHub issue.
+For more information, you can also always use the help command (`./MetaScreener/extra_metascreener/results/ESSENCE-Dock.sh`) or feel free to open a GitHub issue.
 ### extra_metascreener
-It is a directory that contains multiple scripts used or related to metascreener.
+It is a directory that contains multiple scripts used or related to Metascreener.

 It is recommended to use these python scripts with the metascreener singularity image "metascreener/singularity/metascreener.simg".
 For instance: